Russo-Ukrainian war: Static war

 More than 110 Ukrainian soldiers were killed in the conflict in 2019.
-In May 2019, newly elected Ukrainian President Volodymyr Zelenskyy took office promising to end the war in Donbas.
+In May 2019, newly elected Ukrainian president Volodymyr Zelenskyy took office promising to end the war in Donbas.
 In December 2019, Ukraine and pro-Russian separatists began swapping prisoners of war.
 Around 200 prisoners were exchanged on 29 December 2019.
+In December 2019 Ukraine and Russia agreed to implement a ceasefire.
+The two sides agreed to swap prisoners of war and disengage military forces in several regions.
+Russia and Ukraine could not agree on the issues of the withdrawal of Russian-backed troops and the elections in the separatist-held regions.

 According to Ukrainian authorities, 50 Ukrainian soldiers were killed in 2020.
-Since 2019, Russia has issued over 650,000 internal Russian passports to Ukrainians.
+Between 2019 and 2021, Russia issued over 650,000 internal Russian passports to Ukrainians.
+There were 27 conflict-related civilian deaths in 2019, 26 deaths in 2020, and 25 deaths in 2021, over half of them from mines and unexploded ordnance.